-After a catch up with an old friend, I was given the opportunity to return to a place that I called home for a long time.
+After catching up with an old friend, I had the chance to revisit a place that I had called home for a long time.
 I was over the moon with this news as I’d worked in the Western Sector of the Sabi Sand Game Reserve for many years and so it would be like visiting an old home, full of old friends and animals I watched for almost a decade but this time as a guest.

 Our first stop was Dulini Moya Lodge and we arrived just in time for lunch.
 We were met with a warm welcome and had a quick chat and induction of the lodge before heading down to the lunch deck, overlooking the Mabrak drainage system.
 A herd of nyala browsing in the riverine thickets kept us entertained as we enjoyed a delicious lunch platter, perfect for two.

 Once we were done with lunch, we were checked into our room.
 There are 6 suites stretched out along the banks of the Mabrak.
 What a beautiful and comfortable room it is.
 With a large lounge area, spacious bedroom, open planned bathroom, massive outside deck with a plunge pool and outside shower, there is a lot of space and great views again of the Mabrak.
 I recognized the deck, as it was one I’d seen a female leopard and cub on in the past.

 We met our ranger and tracker in the main area for high tea.
 It is a beautiful area, extremely comfortable and making you feel relaxed and right at home.
 We enjoyed a piece of carrot cake, filled up our water bottles and headed out for our afternoon drive.
 We pretty much drove straight into a large herd of elephants and we sat with them for sometime as they were feeding in a large open area and the viewing was fantastic.
 Jem, our guide, then got a call that there were tracks for a young male leopard in an area we weren’t too far from.